Business Valuation in Divorce | 9 FAQs You Must Know

 • Stay Co-Owners: In some cases, the couple will want to remain co-owners.
 They will need to decide on structured roles and responsibilities and ensure clear operational boundaries.

-When a Professional Appraisal Isn’t Needed:
+When a Professional Business Valuation Isn’t Needed In Divorce:

 1. If the business is very small with minimal assets